8 Reliable Places You Can Look to Jump on the “Reuse” Bandwagon Today

 If you are picking up an item, try to bring someone with you if possible.
 Only meet sellers in an area that you’re familiar with preferably during the daytime.

 Never give out personal or sensitive information both online or in person.

 Trust your gut.
 If someone’s behavior makes you feel uncomfortable, it’s best to be safe and stop contacting them.

 Reuse is a fun, practical and easy way to reduce your environmental footprint.

 So now you know how to reuse and where to look.

 Before you go out today and buy something new, consider if it’s something that you can find second-hand.

 The planet and your wallet will thank you.

-Author Bio: Chee Vang is a freelance Sustainability Copywriter who, as an indigenous person, advocates for inclusive and accessible environmentalism.
+Author Bio: Chee Vang is a freelance Sustainability Copywriter who, as an Indigenous Asian person, advocates for inclusive and accessible environmentalism.
 When not writing, Chee enjoys running, taking care of her houseplants and drawing.